Transitional Conditional Independence: Introduction

+where $T_i$ are the canonical projections onto factors $\Tcal_i$, $i=1,2$, and $F$ is viewed as transitional random variable on $\Wcal \times \Tcal_1 \times \Tcal_2$.
+Similar to the extended conditional independence from \cite{CD17} transitional conditional independence only captures corner cases of variation conditional independence.
+Nonetheless, we will show a formal analogy between variation conditional independence and transitional conditional independence, which one could use to combine these two notions with a logical ``and''.
+This combination will preserve the relevant separoid rules, thus leading to a desired combination of both.

-As an application of \emph{transitional conditional independence} and its separoid rules we show that ``conditional''/transitional graphical models like causal Bayesian networks or structural causal models (with latent and input variables) will follow a \emph{directed global Markov property}, i.e.\ they entail transitional conditional independence relations that are graphically encoded via $\sigma$-separation, a generalization of d-separation and m-separation, see \cite{Pearl09,Ric03,FM17,FM18,FM20}.
-The proof relies on the fact that both $\sigma$-separation and transitional conditional independence follow analogous asymmetric separoid rules.
+As an application of \emph{transitional conditional independence} and its separoid rules we show that ``conditional''/transitional graphical models like Bayesian networks with (non-stochastic) input variables will follow a \emph{directed global Markov property}, i.e.\ they entail transitional conditional independence relations that are graphically encoded by \emph{id-separation}, the $J$-shift of ordinary d-separation, see \cite{Pearl09,Lau90,Gei90,Ver93} for the latter.
+The proof relies on the fact that id-separation and transitional conditional independence follow the very same asymmetric separoid rules.
+The same argument applies to graphs with cycles and latent confounders: $\sigma$-separation satisfies the same asymmetric separoid rules, obtained from its symmetric ones by the same shift, and the chaining is then verbatim the one given here --- what changes is the model class, from Bayesian networks to (uniquely solvable) structural causal models, together with the factorization the induction starts from, see \cite{Ric03,FM17,FM18,FM20}.
+We restrict ourselves to the acyclic case here for clarity of exposition.

-We will formalize the notion of asymmetric separoids and study when we recover the usual notion of (symmetric) separoids.

-Finally, we can use the global Markov property and apply it to an extended causal Bayesian network that also contains soft intervention variables to gain a graphical criterion about when one can remove hard interventions or replace them with conditioning operations, see \cite{Pearl09}.
-Transitional conditional independence then automatically presents us with meaningful factorizations and Markov kernels.
-Such rules are of importance for the identification of causal effects, see \cite{Pearl09}.
-In practice such rules can give us guidelines about when one can replace costly randomized control trials with observational studies and also how to estimate the corresponding causal effects.
+The mechanism behind this is worth isolating, and we do so in \Cref{sec:sym-sep-asym-sep}: we introduce \emph{$\tau$-$\kappa$-separoids}, the asymmetric counterpart of \cite{Daw01}'s separoids, and show that the $\tau$-shift of any symmetric separoid is one.
+Id-separation is the $J$-shift of d-separation, so its fourteen asymmetric rules are a formal consequence of the five classical symmetric ones --- and five further rules of the same kind follow once Composition and Intersection for d-separation are added --- with not a single walk to be inspected again.
+We also study when the usual notion of a symmetric separoid is recovered.

+Since transitional conditional independence automatically presents us with meaningful factorizations and Markov kernels, the global Markov property is also the natural starting point for the identification of causal effects, e.g.\ for the rules of $\doit$-calculus, see \cite{Pearl09,FM20}.
+We do not pursue this direction here.